Ohalo-Ltd/ohalo-playbooks/export-stream-endpoint/README.md

 uvicorn main:app --reload
 ```

-## Step 2: Expose the running application with ngrok
+## Step 2: (Option 1) Expose the running application with ngrok

 The following command should give you a URL like `https://f156-78-83-61-108.ngrok-free.app`.
 ```
 ngrok http http://localhost:8000
 ```

+## Step 1 & 2: (Option 2) Create a DXR Ephemeral VM

+Requirements:
+- Create a VM
+- Scan a datasource with your user
+- Generate a PIT token with the user

 ## Step 3: (optional) Modify the AWS Lambda function